codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 requires the `phpredis <https://github.com/phpredis/phpredis>`_ PHP extension to be installed on your system, and that one doesn't come bundled with PHP.
-Chances are, you're only be using the Redis driver only if you're already both familiar with Redis and using it for other purposes.
+Chances are, you're only be using the RedisHandler driver only if you're already both familiar with Redis and using it for other purposes.

-Just as with the 'files' and 'database' drivers, you must also configure the storage location for your sessions via the ``$sessionSavePath`` setting.
+Just as with the 'FileHandler' and 'DatabaseHandler' drivers, you must also configure the storage location for your sessions via the ``$sessionSavePath`` setting.
 The format here is a bit different and complicated at the same time.
 It is